Community Health and Wellness Institute

 Step 7: What do we propose to do?

-The Institute supports partnerships leading to social change that addresses the entrenched drivers of poor health.
-While collaborating with numerous community partners, the Institute focuses on and implements its eight priorities.
+The Institute supported partnerships leading to social change that addressed the entrenched drivers of poor health.
+While collaborating with numerous community partners, the Institute focused on and implemented its eight priorities.

-Priority1 - Coalition for Health Focuses on working with community partners to improve health.
-The many collaborations have allowed UNCP to work with others in addressing several of the Healthy NC 2030 selected health indicators while improving the health and well-being of families and communities.
+Priority1 - Coalition for Health Focused on working with community partners to improve health in addressing several of the Healthy NC 2030 selected health indicators while improving the health and well-being of families and communities.

 Priority2 - Makerspace The Makerspace was intended to serve as the Health Sciences Center for Innovation and Creativity.
-This space was to provide creative tools in an environment that promotes brainstorming and as an important hub for interprofessional education where interdisciplinary teams of students and faculty could collaborate on new models of care, creative and practical solutions to problems, and community engagement.
-Due to the long-term and ongoing impact of COVID-19, the CHS decided to pause the development and implementation of Makerspace and funding was re-directed towards additional supplies and equipment for the two mobile health units (via the SON and CHS).
-The units are serving as an innovative laboratory, clinical, and educational space to meet the health care needs of rural and underserved communities.
-The original allocated space serves as a study area for students.
+Funding was re-directed towards additional supplies and equipment for the two mobile health units, serving as an innovative laboratory, clinical, and educational space to meet the health care needs of rural and underserved communities.

-Priority4 - Life Skills Development Curriculum in Public Schools In collaboration with the Public Schools of Robeson County, Robeson Community College, and the Lumbee Tribe of NC, UNCP’s Office for Community and Civic Engagement developed a volunteer-based life skills development curriculum to be implemented in high schools across the county building life and transitions skills for post high school graduation.
-Student service leaders implement the life skills development program and workshops in schools and to youth in community-based agencies, teaching life skills, good choices, and healthy living (i.e., healthy eating, exercise, health literacy, etc.).
+Priority4 - Life Skills Development Curriculum in Public Schools In collaboration with the Public Schools of Robeson County, Robeson Community College, and the Lumbee Tribe of NC, UNCP’s Community and Civic Engagement (CCE) Office developed a volunteer-based life skills development curriculum and implemented in schools and community-based youth agencies.

-Priority5 - Speaker Series Focuses on developing and implementing a speaker series about inter-professional education throughout the academic year featuring nationally recognized experts in team-based care, technology and health care, and the social determinants of health culminating in an annual symposium that highlights students, faculty, and regional excellence in health care and specifically inter-professional education.
+Priority5 - Speaker Series Focuses on developing and implementing a speaker series about inter-professional education featuring nationally recognized experts in team-based care, technology and health care, and the social determinants of health culminating in an annual symposium.

 Priority7 - CARE Resource Center Expansion The CARE Resource Center is UNCP’s on-campus food pantry and professional clothing closet, open to students, faculty, staff, and community.
-In addition to meeting the immediate needs related to hunger and food insecurity, the CARE Resource Center offers educational workshops in collaboration with academic service-learning courses to inform the public about topics focused on basic skill development related to financial literacy, health and wellness, career readiness, self-care, and identifying and leveraging community resources.
-The CHS efforts are towards assisting CCE with expansion and support of the CARE Resource Center.
+The Center offers educational workshops in collaboration with academic service-learning courses to inform the public about basic life skills topics and identifying and leveraging community resources.
+CHS efforts were assisting with expansion and support of the Center.

-Priority8 - Collaboration to Address Mental Health in Robeson County Aims to address the mental health disparities in Robeson County through continued coalition development, community engagement, completion of a mental health service gap analysis, and financial sustainability.
-The CHS focuses on continuing coalition building with organizations that can help address and respond to gaps in service and supporting ongoing mental health concerns including the high rates of substance misuse in the county.
-Efforts are made to assist existing programs and promote prevention and education and awareness measures.
+Priority8 - Collaboration to Address Mental Health in Robeson County Aimed to address mental health disparities in Robeson County through continued coalition development, community engagement, completion of a mental health service gap analysis, and financial sustainability.
+The CHS focused on continuing coalition building with organizations that helped address and respond to gaps in service and support ongoing mental health concerns including the high rates of substance misuse in the county.
+Efforts were made to assist existing programs and promote prevention and education and awareness measures.